 2. Rearrange What You Already Have:

-- If you triple fold your pants, they will take up more vertical space and less horizontal space than if you double fold them.
+- If you double-fold your pants, they will take up less vertical space and more horizontal space than if you triple-fold them.

 - Slim hangers take up less space than traditional plastic hangers.

-- Storing your shoes in over-the-door shoe organizers on the back of your closet door takes up much less space than storing them all in the boxes or laying them all out on shoe shelves.
+- Storing your shoes in over-the-door shoe organizers on the back of your closet door takes up much less space than storing them in boxes or on shoe shelves.

 3. Use Double-Duty Storage:

-This is one of my favorite tips — because it’s SO quick and easy.
+This is one of my favorite tips because it’s quick and easy.
 All you have to do is look for ways to store items within something that serves a useful purpose.

 - Use a storage ottoman or bench instead of a coffee table and store blankets or games inside.